Justice Studies (B.S.)

 This study surveyed 172 college undergraduates at Georgia Southern University to examine perceptions of women as law enforcement officers in various scenarios.
 The findings from this research suggest that students with an increased sense of equality of the genders were more likely to prefer female officers in certain scenarios.
 Feminism and views regarding women in policing were examined in order to gain insight into why students preferred one gender to another.
 General opinions of police were also measured in order to determine whether negative views overall influenced responses.
 Gender, race, and level of education completed at Georgia Southern were also evaluated as potential influences on responses.

 Stone, William T. ~, "An Analysis and Examination of College Undergraduates' Perceptions of Women in Law Enforcement" (2014).
-University Honors Program Theses.
+Honors College Theses.
 73.